Dev Documentation

 Optional[Dict]

-strvcf_annotator.core.str_reference.get_str_at_position(str_df: DataFrame, chrom: str, pos: int) Dict | None[source]
+strvcf_annotator.core.str_reference.get_str_at_position(str_panel_gz: str, chrom: str, pos: int) Dict | None[source]

-Get STR region containing a specific position.
+Get STR region containing a specific position using tabix index.

 Parameters:

-• chrom (str) – Chromosome name
+• chrom (str) – Chromosome name.

-• pos (int) – Position to query (1-based)
+• pos (int) – Position to query (1-based).

 Returns:

-Dictionary with STR region data if position is within an STR, None otherwise
+Dictionary with STR region data if position is within an STR, None otherwise.

 Return type: